zacnider/fhevm-example-advanced-simplelottery/README.md

 FHE.allowThis(finalResult);
 ```

-### Zama FHEVM Concepts Demonstrated
+### FHEVM Concepts You'll Learn

-1. **Complex FHE Operations**: Using Zama FHEVM to complex fhe operations
+1. **Complex FHE Operations**: Learn how to use Zama FHEVM for complex fhe operations
-2. **Real-World Applications**: Using Zama FHEVM to real-world applications
+2. **Real-World Applications**: Learn how to use Zama FHEVM for real-world applications
-3. **Entropy Integration**: Using Zama FHEVM to entropy integration
+3. **Entropy Integration**: Learn how to use Zama FHEVM for entropy integration

 ### Learn More About Zama FHEVM